DHowell1150/w5IC_carnival_2311/README.md

 Additionally, use TDD to add the following functionality to the `Carnival` class.
 A passing challenge will complete *at least* one of the following.
 We recommend completing more than one if you have time.

 1. A carnival can tell us its most popular ride.
-Most popular will be the ride that has been riden the most amount of times by all visitors (not based on unique riders).
+Most popular will be the ride that has been ridden the most amount of times by all visitors (not based on unique riders).
 1. A carnival can tell us its most profitable ride
 1. A carnival can calculate the total revenue earned from all its rides.